rainfr/resto/README.md

 # Project to learn django
-Django restaurant project, work in progress!!!
+Django restaurant project, work in progress!

 DO NOT USE THIS YET.